SajixInc/mongo2mongo/README.md

 # Mongodb to Mongodb Converter

 ## About
-Here we can backup the data from (server/localdb) one mongodb to another mongodb
+To convert data from one MongoDB database to another using Python, you can use the PyMongo library.

 ## Summary
  some times we have the data in server, but not in the local <br />in that